HsiangHung/SQL/DB5_C_social_network.md

 # C. SQL Social Network Query Exercise

+### Note: the friendship in Friend is bidirectionl, but like is one-directional.

 #### Warmup-1: Find all students who like others who like back; A likes B and B also likes A.
 ```SQL
 SELECT a.ID1